metaplex-foundation/developer-hub/src/pages/core/plugins/index.md

 Update currently has no plugin conditions or validations.
 {% /totem %}

-### Remove Authority Plugin
+### Revoke Authority Plugin

 {% totem %}
-// TODO Mentions in the asset program that is this still a `TODO`
+Update currently has no plugin conditions or validations.
 {% /totem %}